TheCowboyAI/w3/memory-bank/activeContext.md

 ## Implementation Status

 The project is in the conceptualization phase.
 We have completed the high-level system design, domain pattern definition, and determined the implementation architecture (NixOS with containers and NATS JetStream for event/object storage), but implementation has not yet begun.
 The system_design.md file contains the current architectural design, domainPatterns.md defines the domain-specific patterns, and techContext.md details the implementation approach.

+We've established a robust multi-tier storage strategy that projects NATS JetStream files to a NAS running MinIO for decentralized distribution, with further replication to Wasabi for long-term storage.
+This approach provides performance, geographical redundancy, and durability across different storage tiers.

 ## Current Challenges